wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 nucleotide polymorphisms** (**SNPs**, sometimes also known as **single nucleotide variants**, **SNVs**).
-Other classes include small insertions and deletions (known collectively as **indels**), as well as larger structural variants, such as large insertions, deletions, inversions and translocations.
+Other classes include small insertions and deletions (known collectively as **indels**), as well as larger structural variants such as large insertions, deletions, inversions and translocations.
 Some of these larger ones are described as **copy number variants**, **CNVs**).

 Here, we aim to identify genetic variation and genotypes from **short